moritzWa/wallawitsch-gmail.com/src/content/cas.md

 It, for example, should be able to retrieve and reproduce items many years old.
 He also describes its sharing features as _"Wholly new forms of encyclopedias will appear, ready-made with a mesh of associative trails running through them, ready to be dropped into the Memex and there amplified.
 The lawyer has at his touch the associated opinions and decisions of his whole experience, and of the experience of friends and authorities. ..."_

 But in all those years, there has not been actual scientific work to engineer a cognition augmenting device as he describes it.
 However, this changed recently.
-In June 2019, the two researchers, Mahadev Satyanarayanan and Nigel Davies published a paper [Augmenting Cognition Through Edge Computing](https://eprints.lancs.ac.uk/id/eprint/132846/1/cogment2019.pdf), describing such a system's possible architecture.
+In June 2019, the two researchers, Mahadev Satyanarayanan and Nigel Davies, published a paper [Augmenting Cognition Through Edge Computing](https://eprints.lancs.ac.uk/id/eprint/132846/1/cogment2019.pdf), describing such a system's possible architecture.

 ![](./../images/RECALL_memory_architecture.png)

 It might, for example, help users restore context before their next conference or class.
 While walking to a lecture, the student could be primed with a lecture overview through his smart glasses, surfacing relevant information.
 The description of the "Memory vault" in this architecture exhibits a high similarity to Vannevar Bush's Memex.

-**But have people start building such applications?**
+**But have people started building such applications?**

 [Recent leaks](https://www.youtube.com/watch?v=Kd34OMunStg) about the startup [Hu.ma.ne](Hu.ma.ne) hinted that they are building a contextual recall memory device in the form of a lapel pin.
 However, the thrill remains since the job listings on LinkedIn also listed a BCI engineer, and they stated that it would have the same kind of impact as the iPhone.

 The more intriguing and already usable product in this realm under development might be [personal.ai](https://www.personal.ai/) (formerly hu.man.ai).
 Its founder Suman Kanuganti and his colleagues are building a personal ai for memory storage.
 More precisely, they state that the product will _safekeep the thoughts and memories that define you with your personal AI secured by a blockchain_.
 A very compelling value proposition, I think.
 This product is an excellent example of memory augmentation using Artificial Intelligence.

 Personal AI's Head of Design, Kristie Kaiser, also [describes the application of Ambient Computing concepts as part of their product](https://medium.com/humanailabs/the-future-of-remembering-article-iii-effortless-recall-ux-for-everyone-2b16b5443a29).
-Ambient Computing is a user experience that is seamlessly integrated into the flow of the users' life and that requires no conscious action.
+Ambient Computing is a user experience that is seamlessly integrated into the flow of the users' life, and that requires no conscious action.

 Lastly, they also produced this very moving teaser video: